 Using strict quality metrics, we then narrow down the list of opportunities to begin thorough research on each viable candidate.

-Our research is “bottoms-up” or company-specific, analyzing each potential investment individually.
+Our research is “bottom-up” or company-specific, analyzing each potential investment individually.
 We assess the relationship between each stock’s value and quality as we make determinations about whether to include it in client portfolios.

 Once a stock has been added to the portfolio, we continuously evaluate its value/quality relationship.
-Although any stock in the portfolio is one we would be comfortable holding for the long term, we do not hesitate to replace it with a stock with a superior value/quality relationship.
+Although any stock in the portfolio is one we would be comfortable holding for the long term, we do not hesitate to replace it with a stock that has a superior value/quality relationship.

 We also maintain a steady assessment to keep an optimum relationship between value and quality at the portfolio level.